History of the Alliance Française de Portland

 In the early 1980s the organization was revived when Jean-Claude Paris created the French American School.
 Paris crossed paths with Sabine de Carbonnel de Canisy.
 A fluent French speaker, she had lived in the former French Algeria, the former French Indochina and the Philippines.

 The first board of the Alliance consisted of Guylaine Iliff, Kitty Cassarno, John Marks, Sabine Artaud-Wild, Gordon Gilkey, Sabine de Carbonnel de Canisy, and Bill Buck.
-Jean-Claude Paris was the organization’s first President in 1983, the centenary of the Alliances Françaises in the US.
+Jean-Claude Paris was the organization’s first President in 1983.
 Sabine taught the first French classes at the Alliance and had five students the first year.

 In the late 1980s Claudine Fisher joined the board and became the group’s president.
 At that time lawyer Bill Buck worked to secure the group’s non-profit status.
 The group received their 501(c)3 nonprofit status in 1989.
 Due to the efforts of Sabine Artaud-Wilde, the Portland Alliance was chartered as a teaching Alliance by the Paris-based Fondation Alliance Française in the late 1980s.